skewerr/misc/ias/README.md

 class, when the teacher assigned us to write programs for the aforementioned IAS machine simulator.
-I also thought it would be good practice for any future assignments in the Computer Science course that involved string manipulation or anything related to assembler code(compilers?
-I dunno).
+I also thought it would be good practice for any future assignments in the Computer Science course that involved string manipulation or anything related to assembler code.

 Alas, I will attempt to complete this with width annotations and whatnot.
 Expect a link to an online version of this assembler in the future as I plan to email